gigawattgroup/wordpress/README.md

 ## 7: Install WordPress

 1. Select a one word all lowercase handle or slug for this project.
-For example: 'gigawatt'.
+For example: **gigawatt**.
 We will use this handle or slug throughout the next few steps.

 2. Download the latest copy of [WordPress CMS](https://wordpress.org/) from the wordpress.org website.
 Then unzip it inside the *builds* folder.
 Rename the *wordpress* folder to *development* effectively replacing the empty *development* folder we created earlier.